codingMustache/codingMustache/README.md

 ## Joke of the Day

-I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.

 ## Daily Trivia

-What is the name of the default theme that is installed with Windows XP?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Luna
+ 1. PC-9801
- 2. Neptune
+ 2. Xmillennium
- 3. Whistler
+ 3. MSX
- 4. Bliss
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  Luna
+  FM-7
 </details>